lanl/scico/docs/source/contributing.rst

       cd scico

-7. Add the SCICO repo as an upstream remote to sync your changes:
+7. Add the ``scico`` repo as an upstream remote to sync your changes:

    ::